 On various evenings April-September, you can catch Summer Stage events—a series of free concerts, theatrical performances and art exhibits scenically staged on the Danube promenade along the Donaukanal. http://www.summerstage.at.

 Because Vienna was the imperial capital of the Hapsburg Empire—whose reach spread across central, eastern and southern Europe—you can expect "Austrian cuisine" to encompass a broad spectrum of dishes.
-In addition to Wiener schnitzel, roasted meats, dumplings, and superb pastries and cakes, you'll find Hungarian goulash, Turkish kebabs, Italian ice cream and much more.
+In addition to Wiener schnitzel, roasted meats, dumplings, and superb pastries and cakes, you'll find Hungarian goulash, Turkish kebabs and Italian ice cream.
 Additionally, Vienna offers many other international dining options, including Asian, French and Italian.

 Vienna is also famous for its coffeehouses.
 Besides wonderful coffee and pastries, coffeehouses often serve snacks and light meals.
 Many students and artists in the city practically take up residence in their favorites.
 Wine taverns, called heurigen, are also nice places to dine, but the first-year wines and the atmosphere are the main draw there.